AGCCS/AGCCS-CTRL22/demesh/README.md

 cd ..
 ```

-Now turn back and continue again to follow the  [ESP-**M**DF Getting Started](https://docs.espressif.com/projects/esp-mdf/en/latest/get-started/index.html#get-esp-mdf).
+Now turn back and continue again to follow the  [ESP-MDF Getting Started](https://docs.espressif.com/projects/esp-mdf/en/latest/get-started/index.html#get-esp-mdf).
 There you are advised to take a copy of the "getting_started/hello_world" and run through the configure/build/install/monitor steps.
 Since `demesh` uses the very same development cycle, this is probably a good idea.

 To actually install and monitor even the simple example, you'll need an ESP32 dev-board ($5 onwards).
 For setting up an MWifi it is advisable to have some direct visual feed-back, so you do not need to monitor every node over a dedicated serial line.
 Still budget but quite fancy is the M5Stick (10$) which has a built in mini TFT screen among other fancy features.
 For the fun of it, get at least five of them, preferably ten.